ADHD & Romantic Relationships: Understanding Love, Conflict, and Connection Through an ADHD Lens

 Romantic relationships can be complicated enough without ADHD in the mix.
-But when attention, emotional regulation, and executive functioning are wired differently, the usual relationship dynamics such as communication, trust, intimacy can take on an entirely new texture.
+But when attention, emotional regulation, and executive functioning are wired differently, the usual relationship dynamics, such as communication, trust, and intimacy, can take on an entirely new texture.

 If you’ve ever wondered why relationships can feel like an emotional rollercoaster, or why connection sometimes alternates with withdrawal, you’re not alone.
-Many adults with ADHD struggle in love not because they don’t care deeply, but because their brains process emotion, attention, and reward differently.
+As an ADHD therapist in McAllen, TX, I have observed many adults with ADHD struggle in love, not because they don’t care deeply, but because their brains process emotion, attention, and reward differently.

 Rejection Sensitivity Dysphoria: When Rejection Feels Like Ruin